bchainhub/blockbook/CONTRIBUTING.md

 # Blockbook Contributor Guide

-Blockbook is back-end service for Trezor wallet.
+Blockbook is back-end service for Core network.
 Although it is open source, the design and development of the core packages is done by Trezor developers in order to keep Blockbook compatible with Trezor.

 Bug fixes and support for new coins are welcome. **Please take note that non-fixing pull requests that change base